memgraph/docs/docs/how-to-guides/set-up-triggers.md

 ## How to create a trigger?

 You can create a trigger by executing Cypher clauses.
-Creating a trigger will ensure that some procedural code is executed on certain type of event.
+Creating a trigger will ensure that some procedural code is executed on a certain type of event.
 All created triggers are persisted on the disk, which means they will be active on database reruns and no information is ever lost/will be lost.

 ### Trigger execution upon node creation

 Node creation is the most common event your Memgraph database can react to.
-For example, you need to updated some values on a created node.
+For example, you need to update some values on a created node.
 If you need a trigger after the node (vertex) has been created, you can set up the following trigger:

 ```cypher